Bernard Garrett: Career

 Garrett started and ran a cleaning business in Texas.
 In 1945, the family moved to California where Garrett started another cleaning business and a wastepaper collection business.

 When Garrett wanted to buy an apartment building in a white neighborhood in Los Angeles, he worked out a deal with the owner, Mr. Barker, who, along with a bank, loaned Garrett money to renovate the apartment units.
 Garrett was successful in renting the units to black residents and in paying back the loans.
 He and Barker formed a partnership investing in real estate.

-In 1954, Garrett was worth $1.5 million.
-He proposed a deal to black businessman Joseph B. Morris, that they purchase real estate together.
-Morris was a graduate of UCLA who had once owned two nightclubs.
+By 1954, Garrett was worth $1.5 million.
+He proposed a deal to Black businessman Joseph B. Morris that they purchase real estate together.
+Morris was a UCLA graduate who had once owned two nightclubs.
 Joe and his wife Cora became friends with Linda and Bernard.
 Together they bought the Bankers Building, the tallest building in Los Angeles.
-They succeeded by having Linda, whose skin was very fair, and sometimes other white faces, pretend to be the faces of their empire, appearing to run their operations while, in fact, Garrett and Morris were the owners and actual operators of the properties.
+They succeeded by having light- or white-skinned associates, most significantly Linda, whose skin was very fair, pose as the faces of their empire, appearing to run their operations while, in fact, Garrett and Morris were the owners and actual operators of the properties.